Peter Raeburn

 In Television, Raeburn recently scored two series: Tell Me Your Secrets (created by Harriett Warner) for Amazon Prime and Hit & Run (created by Lior Raz, Avi Issacharoff, Dawn Prestwich & Nicole Yorkin) for Netflix.

 Raeburn is the founder and Creative Director of internationally renowned Soundtree Music.
 His work includes iconic commercial spots, such as Guinness (Surfer/Bet on Black/Dreamclub), Sony (Music Pieces), Sony PlayStation (Mountain), Stella Artois (Ice Skating Priests), Levi's (Twist/Odyssey), IKEA (Beds) and Lurpak (Go Freestyle).
 Peter and Soundtree have also created soundtracks for The New York Times, The Guardian, Audi, Mercedes, Smirnoff, Nike.
 Adidas, Asics, On, Vodafone, Bacardi, Google, Apple and Samsung.
 He has won a multitude of the industry's most prestigious awards including numerous Cannes Lions, D&AD, BTA Craft Awards, Creative Circle and Clio awards He composed for various television the long-running ITV1 idents theme for the 2014 Commonwealth Games and he also created the music and sound world that is Skype.

 Raeburn was musical director and producer on the charity album Township Sessions by The Mothers, which features songs as lyrical health messages created to educate communities in South Africa about essential health issues.
 This record raised essential funds for the community.
-Raeburn also wrote the live musical score for Russell Brand's re-telling of the Pied Piper of Hamelin, which he conducted at the Royal Albert Hall.
-He has also released three solo albums to date, You and Me, Scape and Note To Self, with his new album 'Recovery' releasing this Fall.
+He has also released four solo albums to date, You and Me, Scape, Note To Self, and Recovery.

 He lives in Los Angeles with his wife and their two children.